Paddling the Rideau Canal in Downtown Ottawa (Hogs Back Locks to the Ottawa Locks)

 The original rapids didn't require a portage - natives, surveyors and voyageurs would line their canoes (pull them) up or down the rapids.
 It does appear that when civilized folk arrived, a portage was developed to allow them to bypass the rapids.
 There is a tale told of the Billings family (early settlers) accidently shooting the rapids (c.1814).
 The problem with the tale is that it has the Billings going over the falls, which didn't exist until the dam was built.
 Nonetheless, if you look at the rapids below the falls, you can imaging the poor Billings family shooting through that in a canoe.

-City of Ottawa: there are too many points of interest in Ottawa to list in this guide - the Parliament Buildings, Byward Market, Rideau Hall, a host of museums (Bytown Museum, Billings Estate Museum, Canadian Museum of Nature, Canadian War Museum) and much more.
+City of Ottawa: There are too many points of interest in Ottawa to list in this guide - the Parliament Buildings, Byward Market, Rideau Hall, a host of museums (Bytown Museum, Billings Estate Museum, Canadian Museum of Nature, Canadian War Museum) and much more.
 Visit the many websites dedicated to Ottawa to get details on all that Ottawa has to offer.

-Heron Road Bridge: this is a fixed high level (8.5 m / 27.6 ft) bridge.
+Heron Road Bridge: This is a fixed high level (8.5 m / 27.6 ft) bridge.
 It was built in 1966.

-Hartwells Locks: this is set of two locks with a lift of 21.8 feet (6.6 m).
+Hartwells Locks: This is set of two locks with a lift of 21.8 feet (6.6 m).
 No locks were originally planned for this area, three lift locks were planned to be at Hogs Back.
 But Colonel By moved two of those locks to this lock location in order to take advantage of topography (to lessen the amount of canal cut excavation).

-Central Experimental Farm: founded in 1886 as the central research station for the federal Department of Agriculture, this 400 hectare area is a National Historic Site of Canada.
+Central Experimental Farm: Founded in 1886 as the central research station for the federal Department of Agriculture, this 400 hectare area is a National Historic Site of Canada.
 It remains an active research centre and is home to Agriculture and Agri-Food Canada headquarters.
 The farm is open to the public and features may displays (including the Canada Agriculture Museum) and walking trails.

-Dows Lake: a manmade lake created by building embankments in Dow's Great Swamp (see below), it has a maximum depth of 19 ft / 5.8 m.
+Dows Lake: A manmade lake created by building embankments in Dow's Great Swamp (see below), it has a maximum depth of 19 ft / 5.8 m.
 It is home to the Dows Lake Pavilion (restaurant and marina).
 If you have a copy of the hydrographic chart, you can see the trace of the old Dow's Lake Causeway, now under water, running diagonally across the lake.
 It was built in 1900-1904 to carry a road (the Driveway) across Dow's Lake.
 It was removed sometime prior to 1929.

-Bronson Bridge: this is a fixed high level (6.7 m / 22.0 ft) bridge.
+Bronson Bridge: This is a fixed high level (6.7 m / 22.0 ft) bridge.
 It carries Bronson Avenue over the Rideau Canal.
 The current bridge dates to 1960.
 The first bridge in this location was a swing bridge, built in 1904 and upgraded in 1938.

-Notch of the Mountain/Mutchmor's Cut: a low ridge crossed the intended path of the canal.
+Notch of the Mountain/Mutchmor's Cut: A low ridge crossed the intended path of the canal.
 The Notch of the Mountain represents a low point in this ridge and the excavation through the notch is known as Mutchmor's Cut, named after an early settler in the area.

-Bank St. Bridge: this is a fixed high level (8.8 m / 28.5 ft) bridge.
+Bank St. Bridge: This is a fixed high level (8.8 m / 28.5 ft) bridge.
 The present bridge was built in 1913-14.
 The first bridge in this location was a timber swing bridge, built in 1866.
 That was replaced by a similar bridge in 1882 and then by a steel through truss swing bridge in 1898.
 One reason for the present day bridge was the need to carry trolley cars in addition to vehicle traffic.
 When first built, the high level bridge had two lines of trolley car tracks.

-Hog Island: (aka Pig Island) - this little island represents a section of high land in the Natural Gully that stayed above water when the gully was flooded.
+Hog Island (aka Pig Island): This little island represents a section of high land in the Natural Gully that stayed above water when the gully was flooded.
 The story (not verified) of the name is that hogs were stranded on this island during the building of the canal.
 This could have occurred if hogs had been left to forage in the gully and then sought high ground when the gully was flooded (likely in early 1831).

-Pretoria Bridge: this bridge, with its distinctive stone faced towers, is a vertical lift bridge (3 m / 10 ft when closed, 7 m / 22.7 ft when raised).
+Pretoria Bridge: This bridge, with its distinctive stone faced towers, is a vertical lift bridge (3 m / 10 ft when closed, 7 m / 22.7 ft when raised).
 It is a Strauss direct lift bridge, built in 1915-17, the only one of its kind in Canada.
 It was reconstructed in the late 1970s.
 It replaced an earlier bridge (a steel truss swing bridge), built in 1889-90, located about 180 m / 600 ft to the north of the present bridge.

 Queensway Bridge: This is a fixed high level (7.1 m / 23 ft) bridge that carries Highway 417 over the Rideau Canal.
 It was built in about 1966.

-Corktown Footbridge: this is a fixed high level (8.2 m /26.6 ft) footbridge.
+Corktown Footbridge: This is a fixed high level (8.2 m /26.6 ft) footbridge.
 It was built in 2006.

 Laurier Bridge: This is a fixed high level (8.2 m / 26.6 ft) bridge.
 The first bridge on the site of the present Laurier Avenue bridge was a high level timber truss bridge built in 1872.
-That bridge was completely reconstructed in 1891 The present day bridge had its start in 1900-01 with the construction of a steel girder span bridge supported on steel trestle bents.
+That bridge was completely reconstructed in 1891.
+The present day bridge had its start in 1900-01 with the construction of a steel girder span bridge supported on steel trestle bents.
 The bridge has seen many modifications over the years, including reconstruction and widening in 2001.
 Today, the most obvious feature left from the original 1900 bridge is the riveted arch span over the Rideau Canal.

-Mackenzie King Bridge: this is a fixed high level (8.2 m / 26.6 ft) bridge.
+Mackenzie King Bridge: This is a fixed high level (8.2 m / 26.6 ft) bridge.
 It was built in 1951 and reconstructed in 1996-1998.

-Ottawa Locks: the end (or beginning) of your journey on the Rideau is the magnificent flight of 8 locks which connects the Rideau Canal with the Ottawa River.
+Ottawa Locks: The end (or beginning) of your journey on the Rideau is the magnificent flight of 8 locks which connects the Rideau Canal with the Ottawa River.
 These locks have a combined lift of 76.2 feet (23.2 m) - this of course varies somewhat with the water level fluctuations of the Ottawa River.
 The locks are flanked by Canada's Parliament Buildings to the west and the Chateau Laurier Hotel to the east.
 At the locks you'll find the lockstation house (with washrooms) which was built here in 1884 (the original lockmaster's house was located where the Chateau Laurier is today).
-Halfway down the locks you'll find the oldest surviving building in Ottawa, the Bytown Museum, the former Commissariat (supplies and services) building.
+Halfway down the locks you'll find the oldest surviving building in Ottawa, the Bytown Museum, the former Commissariat (supplies and services) building (see separate write-up below).
 Across the locks from this building you'll see the foundations for the Royal Engineers building which was of similar design to the Commissariat building (a rail line, built in 1901, actually went through part of this building and train vibrations shook the building to pieces - the remains were torn down in 1911-12).

 If you want a good photo of the locks, take a hike up the path on the east side from Lock 1 (lowest lock) towards the Alexandra Bridge (the big bridge crossing the Ottawa River).
 As you come onto the bridge, you'll find a couple of viewing platforms - these provide a view back to get some photos of both the Parliament Buildings and the locks.

-Bytown Museum: be sure to visit the Bytown Museum, located on the west side of the Ottawa Locks.
+Bytown Museum: Be sure to visit the Bytown Museum, located on the west side of the Ottawa Locks.
 It is in the oldest surviving building in Ottawa, the Commissariat (built in 1826), and now houses a museum that showcases the Rideau Canal.
 It is open to the public during the summer, for information see www.bytownmuseum.com

 Geology